Logo

 Alastair Campbell worked hard to win support from the national media for the Labour Party, particularly from newspapers that for many years had been anti-Labour.

-Alastair Campbell moved into government when Labour won the general election in May 1997 and served as the Prime Minister's chief press secretary until 2000.
+When Labour won the general election in May 1997, Alastair Campbell served as the Prime Minister Blair's chief press secretary.

 Alastair Campbell created a Strategic Communications Unit which gave Downing Street the power to co-ordinate all government activity, using what became known as "the grid" as its main apparatus.